coralproject/talk-wp-plugin/README.md

 Your site must be served over `https` in order to integrate with Coral **unless** Coral is set to dev mode.

-If you're installing Coral with Docker, you can do that by adding `NODE_ENV=dev` to the environment variables in your [`docker-compose.yml`](https://docs.coralproject.net/environment-variables#node_env).
-Otherwise, any method of setting `process.env.NODE_ENV = 'dev'` will do the trick.
+If you're installing Coral with Docker, you can do that by adding `NODE_ENV=development` to the environment variables in your [`docker-compose.yml`](https://docs.coralproject.net/environment-variables#node_env).
+Otherwise, any method of setting `NODE_ENV=development` will do the trick.

 ## Theme usage